Page 281 from

 - Why does it make you feel that way?

-- What does the poet think about words?
+- What does the poem make you think?

-Tell students that this chapter helps them corral their own favorite words and put them into a poem that "brights the sky so hard that no one can stop laughing."
+Tell students that this chapter helps them corral their own favorite words and put them into a poem that makes people feel and think.

 Think About It